filecoin-project/venus/README.md

 ```

 ### Managing Submodules

+Skip this step unless you want to edit `go-proofs`.

 Filecoin uses Git Submodules to consume `go-proofs`.
 To initialize the submodule, either run `deps` (as per above), or
 initialize the submodule manually: